agricola/Pathfinding/README.md

 Made it based off A* tutorial on RedBlogGames and Roguesharp pathfinding

-Currently, all movement has the same cost, including diagonals.

 How to use:

     1. Setup a tile and map class that use the IMap and ITile interfaces